|Name||“Score” out of ten||Check Price|

 But there are some big differences between a harness for kids and for an adult, mainly based on the inability of small children to remain upright when they fall because of the proportions of their body and the lack of pronounced hips that help to hold them inside the harness.

-Kids climbing harnesses also often have a higher tie-in point than adult ones to offer more stability and safety as t
+Kids climbing harnesses also often have a higher tie-in point than adult ones to offer more stability and safety as they lower.

 his supports their upright position even when they are not climbing and to prevent them from flipping upside down.